thesusian/TwitchNotifier/README.md

 # TwitchNotifier
-Check if the streamers you like are online without needing a Twitch account
+Check if the streamers are online without needing a Twitch account

-### To Do

-- [ ] Add taskbar tray
-  - [ ] Add auto refresh
-  - [ ] Add changable settings from the taskbar tray